Hermann Göring was a flying ace, creator of the Gestapo, and one-time president of the Reichstag — he was also overweight and into drugs.

 Hitler even granted Göring the special title of Reichsmarschall – the leader of all of Germany’s armed forces – and designated him as his successor.
 Despite his exacting and ruthless rule, Göring had an erratic inner life as a morphine addict.

-This is the strange history of Hermann Göring, one of the most dangerous men of World War II, with some of the most paradoxical behaviors.
+This is the strange history of Hermann Göring, one of the most dangerous men of World War II.

 Hermann Göring, The Rebel And The Ace

 Hermann Göring was born on Jan.
 12, 1893 into an aristocratic Bavarian family and spent his childhood in a variety of fairytale-esque castles.
 He was described as a “rebellious” boy whose antics eventually got him sent off to military school.

 The young Göring thrived in the military atmosphere and ended up serving with distinction during World War I as a decorated ace pilot.
 He even became somewhat of a celebrity in Germany thanks to his military success.
 But Göring was destined to have a much bigger impact on history.
 That impact would be realized when he first met the future Nazi leader, Adolf Hitler.

 Göring was first introduced to Hitler in 1922 when he attended a rally protesting the Versailles Treaty which ended World War I. Like many Germans — and a proud veteran — Göring resented the harsh terms imposed on Germany by the Treaty.
 He resonated with Hitler’s ideas and found a sort of Messiah in the future Führer.

 Having a history as a military officer, Hitler gave Göring command of his growing paramilitary group of thugs, the Sturmabteilung or Storm Troopers.
 Meanwhile, he began a relationship with a baroness who was estranged from her husband and already had an eight-year-old son.
 They married in 1923.